kesne/with-react-hooks/README.md

 I love hooks, but it kind of sucks that they can't be used in class components.
 But we can fix that!
 This package exposes an HOC `withReactHooks`, that allows any hook to be used inside of a class component.

 This uses **actual react hooks**, not just an imitation.
 You can directly import and use the hooks provided by the react package.

-This only adds one component to your tree, and is very easy to debug.
+:fire::fire::fire: Now featuring a new _**:fire:Blazing Fast:fire:**_ implemenation.
+This only adds one additional component to your tree. :fire::fire::fire:

 ## Installing